Bayesian Uncertainty Estimation Under Complex Sampling: Introduction

 Efficiency of the population estimator, $g(Y)$, is enhanced through designing the inclusion probabilities, $(\pi_{i})_{i=1,\ldots,N}$, to be correlated with $(y_{i})_{i=1,\dots,N}$, where $N$ denotes the size of population, $U$; an example is the use of a proportion-to-size sampling design in the Current Employment Statistics (CES) survey of business establishments, administered by the U.S. Bureau of Labor Statistics, for the purpose of measuring total employment by geographic area and industry.
 Higher unit inclusion probabilities are assigned to larger employers because they drive the variance of the resulting total employment estimator.
 Sampling designs that induce this correlation are termed ``informative" and the balance of information in the sample is different from that in the population.

-\citet{2015arXiv150707050S} proposed a plug-in estimator that formulates a sampling-weighted pseudo-posterior density by exponentiating each (last stage) unit-indexed likelihood contribution by a sampling weight constructed to be inversely proportional to the unit marginal inclusion probability, $w_{i} \propto 1/\pi_{i}$, where $\pi_{i} = P\left(\delta_{i} = 1\right)$, for units, $i = 1,\ldots,n$, where $n$ denotes the number of units in the observed sample.
-An approximate, weight-exponentiated pseudo-likelihood for the population, $\mathop{\prod}_{i = 1}^{n}p\left(y_{i}\vert \bm{\lambda}\right)^{\tilde{w}_{i}}$, if constructed from the $n$ units observed in the sample.
+Analyzing the data ``as is'' assuming a simple random sampling mechanism will then lead to bias.
+The most common approach in the survey literature is to use a survey-weighted likelihood.
+This is a plug-in estimator that formulates a sampling-weighted pseudo-likelihood density by exponentiating each (last stage) unit-indexed likelihood contribution by a sampling weight constructed to be inversely proportional to the unit marginal inclusion probability, $w_{i} \propto 1/\pi_{i}$, where $\pi_{i} = P\left(\delta_{i} = 1\right)$, for units, $i = 1,\ldots,n$, where $n$ denotes the number of units in the observed sample.
+An approximate, weight-exponentiated pseudo-likelihood for the population, $\mathop{\prod}_{i = 1}^{n}p\left(y_{i}\vert \theta \right)^{w_{i}}$, is constructed from the $n$ units observed in the sample.
+The survey weights mitigate the estimation bias, but the uncertainty distribution (covariance structure) also needs to be estimated and adjusted.